lionel-panhaleux/krcg/README.md

 ### VTES

 `krcg.vtes.VTES` is the cards library.
 It needs to be loaded using the `VTES.load()` method.
-Note that this loads the data from a the very efficient [KRCG static](https://static.krcg.org) server, where it's already available in JSON format for free, for anyone who would want to play with it.
+Note that this loads the data from the
+[KRCG static](https://static.krcg.org) server, where it's already available in JSON format for free, for anyone who would want to play with it.